rogerleite/http_monkey/Readme.md

 ## License

-Restfolia is copyright 2012 Roger Leite and contributors.
+HTTP Monkey is copyright 2012 Roger Leite and contributors.
 It is licensed under the MIT license.
-See the include MIT-LICENSE file for details.
+See the include LICENSE file for details.